stim-ca/blog.timewelltech.ca/content/posts/vSphere-8.0-continued.md

 ### Make a Directory to Store the ISOs

 We're going to make a new folder named `iso` on the datastore `data` that we setup in the last post.
-You can use `tab` completion to find your correct path.
+You can use `tab` completion to find the correct path.

 ```powershell
 mkdir vmstores:\10.0.1.50@443\ha-datacenter\data\iso